omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 #### 1.2 Install Docker and Docker-Machine

 Docker daemon uses Linux-specific kernel features, therefore you can’t run Docker natively on macOS.
-You'll have to install docker-machine in order to create VM and attach to it.
+You'll have to install docker-machine in order to create VM and attach it to.

 ```
 brew update && brew install docker docker-machine